Achievements

 overview

-Since Atsuta Shrine is a shrine that enshrines the Kusanagi-no-Mitsurugi, one of the Three Sacred Treasures of Japan, swords have been dedicated continuously throughout the ages.
+Atsuta Shrine is the shrine that enshrines the Kusanagi no Tsurugi sword, one of the three sacred treasures, and since ancient times, offerings of swords have been made there continuously throughout the ages.

-The Kusanagi Museum, a treasure trove of swords, is a special displays hall unique to Atsuta Jingu that houses about 450 swords, including swords designated as national treasures and important cultural properties, as well as swords that have been dedicated to the gods with prayers since ancient times.
-In addition to swords, you can appreciate paintings and historical documents related to swords, as well as real Japanese swords (swords and wakizashi), Odachi made with actual length and weight Sueno Aoe (Taro Tachi) and Chiyozuru Kuniyasu.
-We have set up an experience corner where you can feel the weight of two swords (Jirodachi).
+Kusanagi Hall, a treasure trove of swords, is a sword-only displays hall unique to Atsuta Shrine, housing around 450 swords, including those designated as national treasures and important cultural properties, and swords that have been offered to the gods with prayer since ancient times.
+In addition to the swords, you can also view paintings and historical documents related to swords, and there is an experience corner where you can feel the weight of two large swords, the Shumei Sueno Aoe (Taro Tachi) and Chiyozuru Kuniyasu (Jiro Tachi), made to their actual length and weight.

-We were in charge of the graphics for the museum, commentary on the sword displays, and video production.
+Our company was in charge of the graphics for the museum, explanations for the sword displays, and video production.

-In the video, the theme is "Kusanagi Divine Sword ~ Traditional Myth", which is also the origin of the name of Kusanagi Museum.
-The birth myth of the Kusanagi sword and the origin myth enshrined at Atsuta Shrine are introduced in a graceful picture scroll style.
+The video has as its theme "Kusanagi Sword - The Myth of Its Transmission," which is also the origin of the name Kusanagi-kan.
+The video presents the myth of the birth of the Kusanagi Sword and the origin of its enshrinement at Atsuta Shrine in a graceful picture scroll style.

-We also paid special attention to the background music, beginning with the music of gagaku instruments that have been handed down in Japan since ancient times, and adding the sounds of the orchestra to convey the moment of the magnificent birth of the shrine.
+The background music was also carefully considered, beginning with the melody of traditional Japanese gagaku instruments and adding the sound of an orchestra to convey the magnificent moment of the birth of the shrine.

 <Our project members>